Daily Routines After Laryngectomy And How To Cope With The Changes

 How To Cope With The Changes: Other directions.

-- Keep it covered with a light cloth if you have a stoma.
-This keeps out dust and particles that could enter your lungs and trigger issues.
+1. Keep it covered with a light cloth to prevent dust and particles from entering your lungs.

-- It is normal to have some yellow-colored mucus around your feeding tube.
-This is not a sign of infection.
-Keep your feeding tube secured unless you are using it.
-Keep it taped to your skin at all times.
-Be sure there is some slack in the tube so if you move all of a sudden, it does not pull out.
+3. It’s normal to have some yellow-colored mucus around your feeding tube; this is not a sign of infection.
+Keep the feeding tube secured to your skin at all times with tape, ensuring there’s some slack to prevent accidental dislodging.

-- If you can not talk after surgery, a speech therapist will teach you brand-new ways to interact.
+4. If you’re unable to speak after surgery, a speech therapist will teach you alternative communication methods.

 See some of our Stoma Care Products and Labex Electrolarynx Devices!